 Before you visit, contact the library you plan to visit to ensure that staff will be available during that time.

 Case 1: Request a digitized edition of a print monograph title regardless of availability in the library holdings: Request it through UM Libraries Document Delivery.
-Please indicate "Searchable PDF/Accessibility Purpose" in the note field of the request form, which you will find towards the bottom of the form, as well as the section(s) of the book that you need, if applicable.
+Please indicate "Searchable PDF/Accessibility Purpose," as well as the section(s) of the book that you need, if applicable, in the Comments field of the form.

 Case 2: The title you need is held in the Libraries and available in ebook format, but not accessible for use with screen reading software: Send your request for an alternative format to LibraryAccessibility@Umanitoba.ca.
 Include the title, author(s)/editor(s), year of publication, and publisher's information.
-Alternatively, you can simply provide the permalink of the record from One Stop Search.
+Alternatively, you can request the item in alternative format by clicking the "Access for Users with Disabilities" link you will find in the library search results.

 Case 3: When any other formats in the library holdings are not accessible, contact LibraryAccessibility@Umanitoba.ca.